Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 The Morrowind Code Patch fixes bugs and problems that aren't possible to do with scripting alone.
 This patch reduces crash and save corruption problems.
 In addition there are many more smaller optional fixes that cover all sorts of areas of the game.

 1. [Download Morrowind Code Patch](https://www.nexusmods.com/morrowind/mods/19510)
+     - *Note: Get the "Standard exe version".

 2. Extract the zip to your Morrowind root directory, the one with the Morrowind.exe program in it (not Data Files).

 3. Run the Morrowind Code Patch program as administrator.
-     - *When you get to the Morrowind Code Patch.exe executable, right-click on it to view the contextual menu.
+     - *Instructions: When you get to the Morrowind Code Patch.exe executable, right-click on it to view the contextual menu.
 Then, click or tap on Properties.
 In the Properties window, go to the Compatibility tab.
 At the bottom of the window, check the box that says "Run this program as an administrator" and then click or tap on Apply or OK.*